WARNING; Plot- and death-related spoilers inbound! Proceed at your own risk!

 - Above all, however, it resembles nothing so much as the merciless Devil Gundam.
-A mechanical monster using armies of self-replicating Mecha-Mooks, bent on eradicating humankind for reasons nobody can truly fathom.
+A mechanical monster using armies of self-replicating Mecha-Mooks bent on eradicating humankind for reasons nobody can truly fathom.
 This is even more apparent in its abovementioned backstory, where it is also defeated (the first time around) by the son of its own creator.

 - It Can Think: It has enough intelligence to devise basic combat strategies and knows to target supply bases to gather fuel and ammunition for both itself and its flock of Plumas.
-Once fully supplied however, it starts going after its real target: people.
+Once fully supplied, however, it starts going after its real target: people.

-- Keystone Army: The flock of Plumas that accompany the Hashmal are incapable of independent initiative due to them relying on power being received via Hashmal's microwave-emitters.
+- Keystone Army: The flock of Plumas that accompany the Hashmal is incapable of independent initiative due to them relying on power being received via Hashmal's microwave-emitters.
 Should Hashmal fall, the emitters become damaged beyond functional use or simply get out of range, the Pluma will cease functioning.

-- Kill All Humans: It's sole drive is to kill as many humans as it possibly can.
+- Kill All Humans: Its sole drive is to kill as many humans as it possibly can.

 - Light Is Not Good: A relentless killing machine, ironically named after an angel.